 3. Lee worked as an obituary writer.

 Before writing about the fantastic lives of fictional characters, Lee wrote antemortem obituaries for celebrities at an undisclosed news office in New York.
 He said that he eventually quit that job because it was too “depressing.”

-After being transferred from the army’s Signal Corps in New Jersey, Lee worked as a playwright in the Training Film Division in Queens with eight other men, including a few who went on to be very famous: Pulitzer Prize-winning author William Saroyan, cartoonist Charles Addams (creator of The Addams Family), director Frank Capra (Mr. Smith Goes to Washington and It’s a Wonderful Life ) and Theodor Geisel, better known as Dr. Seuss.
+After being transferred from the army’s Signal Corps in New Jersey, Lee worked as a playwright in the Training Film Division in Queens with eight other men, including a few who went on to be very famous: Pulitzer Prize-winning author William Saroyan, cartoonist Charles Addams (creator of The Addams Family), It’s a Wonderful Life director Frank Capra, and Theodor Geisel, better known as Dr. Seuss.

 In 1971, Lee received a letter from the Department of Health, Education, and Welfare asking him to put an anti-drug message in one of his books.
 He came up with a Spider-Man story that involved his best friend Harry abusing pills because of a break-up.
 The CCA would not approve the story with their seal because of the mention of drugs, but Lee convinced his publisher, Martin Goodman, to run the comic anyway.

 7. The Hulk's green hue was the result of a printer error.